mysticpants/Modbus/ModbusMaster/README.md

 This class is the abstract class for the following classes, it should NOT be instantiated and used.

+*Please proceed to one of the following libraries*

 # [Modbus485Master](../Modbus485Master/)

 This library allows an imp to communicate with other devices via the Modbus-RS485 protocol.